Purdue Counseling and Guidance Center

 How do I make an appointment?

-Call the Counseling and Guidance Center at 494-9738 or stop in BRNG 3202 during our office hours: Monday-Friday, 8 a.m.-5 p.m.
-You will speak with the Director, who will determine if the Center is the best place to meet your needs.
+Call the Counseling and Guidance Center at 494-9738 or email us at firstname.lastname@example.org.
+When you call, you’ll speak to the clinic coordinator, who will pass along your information to the Clinic Director or Faculty Supervisor to determine if the PCGC is the best place to meet your needs.
 If so, then you will be scheduled for an intake appointment with one of our counselors.
-We offer afternoon and evening appointment times.

 The Counseling and Guidance Center respects each person’s right to privacy and adheres to confidentiality guidelines.
 Ethical and professional practice is stressed.

 The Counseling and Guidance Center strives to make counseling services available and affordable to the community at large.
 There is no charge for either the individual counseling services, tests or inventories that might be administered as part of the counseling process.

 Other uses of the Counseling and Guidance Center